WDN2010/UntitledGooseTAS/README.md

 # Intro
-This repository contains movie archive (in [Releases section](https://github.com/WDN2010/UntitledGooseTAS/releases)) and it's contents required for Tool Assistant Speedrun of Untitled Goose Game in Any% category performed with libTAS tool.
+This repository contains movie archive (in [Releases section](https://github.com/WDN2010/UntitledGooseTAS/releases)) and its contents required for Tool Assistant Speedrun of Untitled Goose Game in Any% category performed with libTAS tool.
 It was created for fun and as a PoC that it's possible to finish the Untitled Goose Game in less than 2 minutes.
 First released version time is exactly 1:59.
 - Recorded movie is available via link https://youtu.be/H8gu9nLgwOc
 - Process of first release version enconding is available via link https://youtu.be/xhrI-Fea4l0